jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 This is why we need Techvolution, a modern philosophy that says holding back majic is evil.

-<div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/PopularImpressiveAdeliepenguin' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>
+<div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/BrokenElderlyFallowdeer' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div><p> <a href="https://gfycat.com/brokenelderlyfallowdeer">via Gfycat</a></p>

-_The joy of majic.
-This YouTuber learns new skills then posts videos of his experience.
-Look how happy he is once he finally does it.
+_This is truly majical.
 We're unhappy today because our workplaces still treat employees like cogs in the era of mass-production.
 In the Internet Age, we all should be learning new tools to improve things on the frontline in the era of mass-collaboration.
-If someone holds back majic at work, it's a good sign they're the ones with the problem._
+If someone preaches antagonism and to hold back majic at work, it's a good sign they're the ones with the problem._

 ## Now We Know the Difference Between Good and Bad, It's Time to Use It